adamhatton/john-breedon-bass-tuition-pp4/README.md

 ## Testing

 The testing was broken down into three categories: automated, manual, and validation.
-A separate document detailing the testing can be found <here>, but a summary is below.
-TO INPUT
+A separate document detailing the testing can be found [here](TESTING.md), but a summary is below.

 ### Automated Testing